Master of Education (M.Ed.) Major in Educational Leadership (Principal Certification Concentration)

 EDCL 5353.
 Campus Leadership and School Law.

-This course is designed to develop campus leadership skills in elementary and secondary schools, focusing on the role and functions of the principal as a leader.
-This course also surveys and examines the implications of legal issues likely to be encountered by a school leader, examining constitutional provisions, statutory laws, court decisions, and regulations governing public schools with special reference to state and federal relationships.
+This course examines campus leadership in elementary and secondary schools, with focus on the role and functions of the principal.
+It includes analysis of leadership practices in school administration and legal issues encountered by school leaders.
+Topics include constitutional provisions, statutory laws, court decisions, and regulations governing public education, with attention to relationships between state and federal systems.
+Emphasis is placed on interpretation of legal frameworks and their application to campus leadership, policy implementation, and school operations.
 Prerequisite: EDCL 5352 with a grade of "C" or better and instructor approval.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.